Start9Labs/nostr-rs-relay-startos/instructions.md

 will be stored on your relay, assuming the pubkey that created the event is whitelisted (or the relay is set to "public").
-You can check that your relay is indeed storing events by going into your client relay settings and eliminating all relays except your own, sending some events, then SSHing into your Embassy and entering the following command:
+You can check that your relay is indeed storing events by going into your client relay settings and eliminating all relays except your own, sending some events, then SSHing into your Start9 server and entering the following command:

 ```